-Famous snorkeling spots in Cozumel include Palancar Reef, where you’ll be able to see angelfish, groupers, barracudas, nurse sharks, and starfish; and El Cielo (which translates to “Heaven”), a sandbar where you can snorkel or spot fish from above while sitting in the shallow water.
+Famous Cozumel snorkeling spots include Palancar Reef, where you’ll be able to see angelfish, groupers, barracudas, nurse sharks, and starfish; and El Cielo, which translates to “Heaven”, a sandbar where you can snorkel or spot fish from above while sitting in the shallow water.

 Islands of the Great Barrier Reef

 Experience the gorgeous beauty of Australia’s Great Barrier Reef, one of the natural wonders of the world.
 With exotic sea life in all shapes and colors, the Great Barrier Reef is considered one of the best snorkeling destinations on the planet.